PySimpleGUI/PySimpleGUI/docs/index.md

 All GUIs have one thing in common, an "event loop".
 Usually the GUI framework runs the event loop for you, but sometimes you want greater control and will run your own event loop.
 You often hear the term event loop when discussing embedded systems or on a Raspberry Pi.

 With PySimpleGUI if your window will remain open following button clicks, then your code will have an event loop.
-If your program shows a single window, collects the data and then has no other GUI interaction, then you don't need an event loop.
+If your program shows a single "one-shot"  window, collects the data and then has no other GUI interaction, then you don't need an event loop.

 There's nothing mysterious about event loops... they are loops where you take care of.... wait for it..... *events*.
 Events are things like button clicks, key strokes, mouse scroll-wheel up/down.